siyue-zhang/microsoft-azure-fundamentals/README.md

 E.g. a new file in BLOB -> send an email

 ### CosmosDB
+Azure has introduced a new storage option Azure Cosmos DB.
+Cosmos DB is a distributed database built with global distribution and horizontal scale at its core.
+Cosmos DB enables to elastically scale throughput and storage across any number of Azure’s geographic regions.

 * Multi-model database: support various APIs for Table, SQL, MongoDB, Cassandra...
 * Low latency access to data